villano-lab/nrCascadeSim/README.md

 # Levelfile (Input) Format

-The levelfile is a text file read by the program using regular expressions.
+The levelfile is a singular text file read by the program using regular expressions.
-Each row in a levelfile corresponds to one cascade.
+Each row in a levelfile corresponds to one cascade, which should include a relative weight for the probability of the cascade's occurence.
 While it is helfpul to create columns that are easy for the user to read, columns can be delineated by any number of spaces.

+The general format of one row of an input file is:

+weight Sn [..,E2,E1,E0] [..,tau2,tau1,inf]

+Each portion of this row is described below.

+## Brief Descriptions

+``weight``: weight of this cascade realization.
+It will be normalized to unity with all other cascades

+``Sn``: neutron separation energy (MeV), can include several isotopes if energy different.

+``[..,E2,E1,E0]``: ordered list of the energy levels traversed (keV), including the ground state

+``[..,tau2,tau1,inf]``: ordered list of the lifetimes of the energy levels traversed (fs), it must be the same length as the previous list.

+## Full Descriptions

 The first column is the probability of a cascade occuring.
 This can be in scientific notation or a "standard" decimal (0.000671 or 6.71e-04).